Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 * `"prefix"` (mandatory, string).
 This must be a valid prefix for a C identifier.
 All the types and functions provided by the driver have a name that starts with this prefix unless overridden with a `"name"` element in the applicable capability as described below.
 * `"type"` (mandatory, string).
 One of `"transparent"` or `"opaque"`.
 * `"headers"` (optional, array of strings).
 A list of header files.
-These header files must define the types provided by the driver and may declare the functions provided by the driver.
+These header files must define the types, macros and constants referenced by the driver description.
+They may declare the entry point functions, but this is not required.
 They may include other PSA headers and standard headers of the platform.
 Whether they may include other headers is implementation-specific.
 If omitted, the list of headers is empty.
 * `"capabilities"` (mandatory, array of [capabilities](#driver-description-capability)).
 A list of **capabilities**.
 Each capability describes a family of functions that the driver implements for a certain class of cryptographic mechanisms.
 * `"key_context"` (not permitted for transparent drivers, mandatory for opaque drivers): information about the [representation of keys](#key-format-for-opaque-drivers).